 We’re living in a golden age for vintage.
 Etsy shoppers can snap up vintage clothing from a wide range of eras.
 Looking for a lacy Edwardian dress?
 Check.
 Is a 1980s jumpsuit more your style?
 No problem.
 It might seem as though anyone with a good eye and access to merchandise can be a vintage retailer.
 Indeed, many people start selling vintage items as a hobby.
 But if they decide to turn that hobby into a full-time business, there’s precious little advice on how to do it.

 I've been wholesaling vintage clothing for 10 years from a warehouse in Brooklyn, New York, supplying retailers all over the world.
 I’ve sold inventory to every kind of business, from high-volume national firms to small boutiques, and consulted on creative direction and operations advice with both corporate and independent clients.
-I've also made some 580 sales though my Etsy shop, Dusty Rose Vintage, since I opened it in 2008.
+I've also made some 580 sales through my Etsy shop, Dusty Rose Vintage, since I opened it in 2008.

 The problem I see most often?
 People trying to make a career out of selling vintage items get overwhelmed, because they’re not prepared for the unique demands of the business.
 If you’re ready to take your vintage shop to the next level, consider these four important steps.